jcook3701/github-docs-cookiecutter/README.md

 ***

 ## Requirements:
-1. Python3.11
+1. Python 3.11
 ```shell
 $ apt install python3.11
 ```
 2. [rustup](https://rust-lang.org/tools/install/)
 __Note:__ I found that it is easiest to use rustup to manage rustc and cargo but this is not required.
 __Example:__ Install rustup with the following:
 ```shell
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 3. [git-cliff](https://git-cliff.org/)
 __Note:__ git-cliff can generate changelog files from the Git history by utilizing conventional commits as well as regex-powered custom parsers.
 ```shell
 $ cargo install git-cliff
 ```